ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 1. To verify license activation, go to **System > Licenses**.

-## Milestone 2: Transitioning NetScaler VPX licensing to LAS from the CLI
+## Milestone 2: Installing and activating the new VPX activation file from the CLI
 {: #transition-netscaler-to-las-cli}
 {: cli}

-To transition NetScaler VPX licensing to LAS from the NetScaler CLI, follow these steps:
+To install and activate the new VPX activation file from the NetScaler CLI, follow these steps:

 1. To generate the LAS activation request file (blob), enter the following command: